AshleyF/ozobot/FlashReader/readme.md

 # FlashReader

-This is a very simple (Windows, sorry) app to read "flash codes" from the [OzoBlockly](http://ozoblockly.com) site.
+This is a very simple app to read "flash codes" from the [OzoBlockly](http://ozoblockly.com) site.
+It has been tested under Windows and on Ubuntu with Mono.

-It works by merely sampling the pixel color under the cursor, logging color changes to one of red, green, blue, cyan, magenta, black or white.

-To use it, click load in OzoBlockly and quickly double click the FlashReader to clear.
-You'll see the color sequence accumulate in the text box (K for black, B for blue, by the way).
+It works by merely sampling the pixel color within a transparent "hole" in the window.
+Placing this hole over the loading pad in OzoBlockly allows it to read the colors.
+Colors are logged to a text box and also placed on the clipboard for convenience.
+The beginning and end of each sequence is detected by transistion from/to white and an ellapsed time of > 100ms (it appears that OzoBlockly uses 50ms "frames", BTW).

 Very simple.
 Works perfectly, unlike the previous vision-based reader (now in `../archive`) and a Lego color sensor approach.
+Some observations are that sequences